 I hung out with Loretta Scott of the Jackson Hole Astronomy Club.
 We entered the Cowboy Bar and saw a few Perseid meteors.

 Grand Teton National Park lies south of Yellowstone.
-The Snake River begins south of Yellowstone and flows 1056 miles before joining the Columbia River.
+The Snake River begins south of Yellowstone and flows into the Columbia River.